ARTbio/startbio/docs/scRNAseq_basics/00_IOCsc_week0.md

     - [Short presentation](https://docs.google.com/presentation/d/1ck41d_0a6bMEreTfeeES67RExEc2pp_OXQvqbJ3ZdhU/edit?usp=sharing) of the use of the R package, comparing it with the Ensembl interface

-# Render your script
+# Render your RMD/QMD

 To complete this week you'll need to :

 - [x] 1.
-Retrieve the chick dataset
+Retrieve the zebrafish dataset
 - [x] 2.
 Import data in Rstudio
 - [x] 3.
 Import data in your global environment
 - [x] 4.
 Create a Seurat Object
 - [x] 5.
-Create an annotation table of chick genes using `biomaRt`.
+Create an annotation table of zebrafish genes using `biomaRt`.

-Add your script in your trello card.
+Add your RMD/QMD in your trello card.

 **Thank you for your attention and see you next week :clap: :clap: :clap:**